WANT TO SAVE THIS RECIPE?

 Instructions

-- Use a food processor to pulse hazelnuts until finely ground.
-Combine the ground hazelnuts with melted butter, brown sugar, and egg white.
-Spray a tart pan with cooking spray and press the hazelnut mixture into the pan to create the crust.
-Bake for 15-18 minutes or until golden brown.
+- Combine hazelnuts and flour in a food processor and pulse until finely ground.
+Add melted butter, sugar, and egg white, mixing until well combined.
+Press the hazelnut mixture into the pan and up the sides to create the crust.
+Bake for 12-15 minutes or until golden brown.
 Cool the crust completely.

 - Reduce the oven temperature to 325 degrees F.